Kill-Me-Pwz/Kill-Me-Pwz/README.md

 - I'm Kill Me.
-- I'm a second class engineering student.
+- I'm a second year engineering student.
 - I'm here to learn and explore whatever I can

 <!---